Northern Iowa vs. North Carolina College Basketball Predictions & Picks - November 22

 Northern Iowa Performance Insights

-- Last season, Northern Iowa was 210th in college basketball offensively (70.1 points scored per game) and 169th on defense (69.9 points conceded).
+- On offense, Northern Iowa was the 210th-ranked team in the country (70.1 points per game) last year.
+Defensively, it was 169th (69.9 points conceded per game).

-- Last season Northern Iowa was ranked 300th in the country in assists with 11.6 per game.
+- With 11.6 assists per game last year, Northern Iowa was 300th in the nation.

-- The Panthers made 7.4 3-pointers per game and shot 34.0% from beyond the arc last season, ranking 182nd and 183rd, respectively, in college basketball.
+- The Panthers made 7.4 3-pointers per game and shot 34% from beyond the arc last year, ranking 182nd and 183rd, respectively, in college basketball.

-- Northern Iowa was the seventh-worst squad in the nation in 3-pointers conceded (9.3 per game) and 282nd in 3-point percentage defensively (35.4%) last year.
+- Defensively, Northern Iowa was seventh-worst in the nation in 3-pointers conceded per game at 9.3 last season.
+It was 282nd in 3-point percentage allowed at 35.4%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.